HaneetGH/apple-watch-gauge-android/README.md

 <a href="https://ibb.co/SP101HD"><img src="https://i.ibb.co/KXQ7QBc/device-2019-09-17-190430.png" width="182" height="286" alt="device-2019-09-17-190430" border="0"></a>

 # How to use
-## Download Code and include files in com.technorapper.gauge
+## Download Code and include files from com.technorapper.gauge

 ```